black-sither/sample-marketplace/README.md

 - CI integration for linting and integration tests
 - Pagination of api responses
 - Error code as part of erroneous api responses
-- Dnamic environment configuration (e.g nconf)
+- Dynamic environment configuration (e.g nconf)